JRWallace/technical/README.md

 5. The next step is to run the python_report.py script.
 After it finishes, I change the file names to reflect the quality filtering that is reflected in the report.
 This seemed more straight forward than passing a bash variable to a python script.

 6. The last step of the script does a clean up of the directory.
-It makes a directory (named for the quality threshold and trimmomatic output file name), and puts the BAM file into that folder.
-I remove all of the other outputs because they are quite large, but the BAM file seems like something that is useful and should be kept.
+It makes a directory (named for the quality threshold and trimmomatic output file name) and puts the output files into that folder (except for the raw reads and the SAM file, which I remove because they are quite large.
 ### Python_report details
 1. The first part of this script imports the files using glob2, since the exact file names will change depending on the quality thresholds used.